Milton United F.C.: History

 In 1978–79 Milton finished second-from-bottom of Division One and were relegated to Division Two.
 However, they won the Division Two title in 1980–81 and were promoted back to Division One.
 The club were Division One runners-up in 1984–85 and won the league the following season.
 After winning the league again in 1987–88 and 1988–89, they moved up to Division One of the Hellenic League.
 The club were Division One runners-up in their first season in the division, earning promotion to the Premier Division, also winning the Division One League Cup and the Berks & Bucks Intermediate Cup.
 They went on to win the Premier Division title in 1990–91 and retained the Berks & Bucks Intermediate Cup.

 Milton were demoted to Division One in 1994 as they did not have floodlights.
 They were Division One runners-up in 1994–95, and after moving to a new floodlit ground and finishing fourth in 1998–99, the club were promoted back to the Premier Division.
 They went on to finish bottom of the Premier Division the following season.
 Despite avoiding being relegated, the club finished bottom of the Premier Division again in 2000–01 and were relegated to Division One East.
 A third-place finish in Division One East in 2003–04 saw the club promoted back to the Premier Division.
 They were relegated back to Division One East at the end of the 2008–09 season.

 In 2013–14 Milton won the Division One East title and were promoted to the Premier Division.
 However, they were relegated from the Premier Division at the end of the 2015–16 season and were placed in Division One West.
 The club were transferred to Division One East for the 2017–18 season.
 They went on to finish bottom of the division with only nine points and two wins during the league season.
 In 2021 Division One East and Division One West were merged into a single Division One.
 The club finished third in the division in 2022–23, qualifying for the promotion play-offs.
 After defeating Clanfield 3–2 on penalties after a 3–3 draw in the semi-finals, they beat Hartpury University 4–1 on penalties in the final (after a 2–2 draw) to earn promotion to the Premier Division North of the Combined Counties League.

+In April 2026 Milton announced they would be withdrawing from the National League system at the end of the 2025–26 season due to a failure to agree a lease for their ground with the parish council.

 Ground

 The club moved to Potash Lane in Milton Heights in 1998.
 The record attendance at the ground of 608 was set on 7 May 2005 when Carterton played Didcot Town in the Hellenic League Cup final.

+After failing ground grading in late 2023, the club groundshared with Wallingford & Crowmarsh and then Beaconsfield Town.